Clarifai/old-docs/api-guide/annotate/auto-annotation-walkthrough.md

 # Auto Annotation Walkthrough

 This tutorial demonstrates how auto-annotation workflows can be configured in the Clarifai API.
 With auto-annotation, you can use model predictions to label your inputs.
 Auto-annotation can help you to prepare training data, or assign other useful labels and metadata to your inputs.
+Since models are doing most of the work of annotating your data, this enables you to speed-up and scale-up your annotation process while ensuring quality standards, typically reducing human effort of labelling data by orders of magnitude.
+And since this is built into our APIs it seamlessly integrates with all the search, training and prediction functionality of the Clarifai platforam.

 When a concept is predicted by a model, it is predicted with a confidence score between 0 and 1.
-When your model predictions are confident (close to 1), you can have your data automatically labeled with that concept.
+In this walkthrough we will leverage that score in our workflow so that when your model predictions are confident (close to 1), you can have your data automatically labeled with that concept.
 When your predictions are less-than-confident, you can have your input sent to a human being for review.

-This enables you to speed-up and scale-up your annotation process while ensuring quality standards.

 ### Create Concepts